batuhan-ozyurt/COMP305-Project-Group33/README.md

 	~0.06308781389212889891
 ```

-We will continue to invisitage the algorithmic complexity of our approach, and
+We will continue to investigate the algorithmic complexity of our approach, and
-find an explination for why memoization helped.
+find an explanation for why memoization helped.
 Initially it seems since
 our problem is very similar to TSP, our solution might have a similar
 complexity to the TSP dynamic programming solution which is O(2^n * n^2).